MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Meta-Objective Aligner

 \section{Meta-Objective Aligner}

-This section introduces the proposed methodology for \textit{MetaAligner}, which follows a three-stage paradigm: (1) Dynamic multi-objective dataset construction; (2) a three-step model training process; (3) policy-agnostic and generalizable inference for alignment.
-The paradigm is illustrated in Figure \ref{fig:model} (C).
+Existing methods for multi-objective alignment generally face challenges in increasing training costs with new policy models and generalization to unseen objectives.
+To tackle these challenges, we introduce \textit{MetaAligner}, which follows a three-stage paradigm: (1) dynamic objectives reformulation for building dynamic multi-objective datasets; (2) conditional weak-to-strong correction for model training; (3) generalizable inference for multi-objective alignment.
+The paradigm is illustrated in Figure \ref{fig:model}.